Perl/PPCs/ppcs/ppc0033-ampersand-method-calls.md

 my $foo = Foo->new;
 $foo->public;

-# this is an error, as there is no sub named private in scope
+# this is an error, as there is no sub named "private" in scope
 $foo->&private;

+# this is also an error, as "public" does not exist in the current scope
+$foo->&public;
 ```

 ## Prototype Implementation